 - Pedestrians may be moving around and obscured by parked vehicles.

 It is a common misconception that drivers may choose not to obey traffic signs and pavement markings in parking lots, as they are on private property.
 Buying into this idea is extremely dangerous – even if it were true – as safety and order in a parking lot depend on all motorists following the same set of rules.
 At any rate, failure to obey signs in a parking lot is a traffic violation and will result in a fine or penalty.

 While parking lots are designed to make parking safe and convenient, there are still risks created by distracted drivers searching for a spot and those entering or leaving a space.
-Exercise more caution around vehicles which are reversing out of a parking space, as backing-up is a trickier maneuver which increases the likelihood of collisions.
+Exercise more caution around vehicles that are reversing out of a parking space, as backing-up is a trickier maneuver that increases the likelihood of collisions.

 Entering a parking lot

 Standard signaling rules apply when preparing to enter a driveway or parking lot.
 Use your turn indicators or hand signals to give drivers behind you as much notice as possible that you intend to turn.
 However, be wary of signaling too early when entering a parking lot beyond an intersection.
 Wait until you have completely cleared the intersection before indicating the turn, or you could confuse other motorists into thinking you wish to turn off at the intersection.